p4-team/ctf/2018-09-13_scs-ctf/crypto_rot/README.md

 We immediately can infer *something* about the encryption, because we know that `scsctf_2017{` encrypts to ```5?5?6B0a_`gL```.
 The same input characters encode to the same output characters, so this is a substitution cipher.

-The chalenge title and description suggested `rot` operation.
+The challenge title and description suggested `rot` operation.
 Alas, there are no obvious patterns in:

 ```python
 mapping = {